nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 28 - The Core.md

 ### Scene 4: The Power

 - **Key Event:** Angelica watches the charge meter rise, comparing their theft of geothermal energy to Prometheus stealing fire.
-  - _Key Dialog:_ **Angelica Vance:** "Fire from the earth to reach the sky. ...
+  - _Key Dialog:_ **Angelica Ward:** "Fire from the earth to reach the sky. ...
 We are stealing fire from the gods, Torin.
 And we are going to use it to leave them behind."

 ---